MechWarrior 4: Vengeance: Instant Action

 This mode lets players play with all mechs in the game.
 Players can pick a campaign mission or a wave-mission in which they can select up to four other mechs and fight them deathmatch-style.
 The map is randomly selected and the player is faced with three enemy mechs to fight.
 The player has to successively destroy all three enemies in a one-on-one fight.

 Multiplayer

 The game features several multiplayer modes: Deathmatch with several twists such as points awarded for damage dealt; Capture the flag and King of the Hill with two modes, Deathmatch and team-based; escort mode that pits two teams against each other, each with the goal of destroying the other's VIP; and Steal the Beacon, in which players fight for possession of a beacon, that, when carried, will award the carrier points.

+Expansions

+Black Knight expansion pack was released in 2001.
+It featured a new dynamic campaign, and it added five mechs, six vehicles, and five multiplayer modes to the game.
+Two smaller expansions were released in 2002: Inner Sphere 'Mech Pak and Clan 'Mech Pak.
+Both added four mechs, one multiplayer map, two weapons, and one gadget to the game.

 Reception

 Vengeance

 MechWarrior 4: Vengeance received "generally favorable reviews" according to the review aggregation website Metacritic.
 Chris Kramer of NextGen said of the game, "Knockout graphics and the new gameplay direction aside, this MechWarrior isn't as genre-defining as previous incarnations.
 A solid game, but not as mind-blowing as MechWarrior 2."
+Human Tornado of GamePro called it "a very tough simulation, whose great replay value and multiplayer gaming make it one of the top PC games of 2000."